kala-98/Algorithm-Principles/README.md

 - Sorting the element of a list: it is quite expensive since it takes O(n^2) to complete the action

 ### Recursive
 - An approach where a function calls itself.
-In order to avoid infinite loop, it's always made up by 2 parts:
+In order to avoid infinite loop it's always made up by 2 parts:
   - base case --> when the function doesn't call itself again
   - recursive case